The Benefice Ministry Team

 Nadine was ordained in July 2016 to be Stipendiary Curate for Wychert Vale.
 She has now completed her curacy and been appointed as an Associate Minister with particular responisibility for weddings and funerals.
 She lives in the parsonage house at Cuddington with her husband, Howard, and serves across the benefice.

 Revd Nigel Featherston:

 Nigel was ordained in 2017 and priested in 2018 having previously been a licensed lay minister in the benefice.
 Nigel has a full-time secular job.
 He lives in Dinton and has a focus on Dinton itself as well as Stone; he also serves across the benefice.

-Revd Canon Cavell Cavell-Northam: retired clergyman from the Chilterns, who takes the Aston Sandford monthly Communion service.
+Revd Canon Cavell Cavell-Northam: a retired clergyman from the Chilterns, who takes the Aston Sandford monthly Communion service.